AP Source: PSG explores Messi signing; Pochettino in contact

 Messi called PSG coach Mauricio Pochettino, who is also from Argentina, on Thursday, a person with knowledge of the situation told The Associated Press.
 The person spoke on condition of anonymity because the person was not authorized to discuss private discussions.

-The person said PSG is assessing the potential revenue that could be generated by signing Messi while also paying him a huge salary and complying with soccer’s financial regulations.
+The person said PSG was assessing the potential revenue that could be generated by signing Messi while also paying him a huge salary and complying with soccer’s financial regulations.

+PSG’s most recent published accounts, covering 2019-20, show the wage bill was 414.4 million euros ($488 million) on a revenue of 560 million euros ($659 million) as it already pays big salaries to Neymar and Kylian Mbappe.

-He was set to make about 70 million euros ($82 million) per year under his new Barcelona contract, but it was never signed.
-Barcelona said Thursday that despite reaching an agreement with Messi on the new terms, the Spanish league intervened because the club would not be complying with salary cap regulations.
+Messi was set to make about 70 million euros ($82 million) per year under his new Barcelona contract by taking a 50% pay cut, but it was never signed.
+Barcelona said on Thursday that despite reaching an agreement with Messi on the new terms, the Spanish league intervened because the club would not be complying with salary cap regulations.

 While Barcelona’s social media accounts paid tribute to his career, Messi has yet to post anything online about leaving the club he has been at since the age of 13, winning 35 titles.
 He helped the club win the Champions League four times, the Spanish league 10 times, the Copa del Rey seven times and the Spanish Super Cup eight times.